sbenson09/sbscanner/README.md

 ### Output - Is the output of the tool easy to decipher and could you easily use the input for other tools?
 **Easy to decipher:** The scanner clearly reports cases of successful HTTP Basic Auth to STDOUT by default.
 Failures and errors are also easily presented through the use of the `--verbose` flag.
 Each result is captured in its own line, and therefore easily parsed by grep and other stream editors.

-**Output interpoerability:** The scanner's output achieves interoperability by allowing the user to export the output to STDOUT as either a JSON or XML, in addition to the default text report option.
+**Output interoperability:** The scanner's output achieves interoperability by allowing the user to export the output to STDOUT as either a JSON or XML, in addition to the default text report option.

 ### Accuracy - How can you confirm the result is a true positive?
-**Authentication validation:** The scanner confirms accuracy by not only checking to see if the web server supports basic auth, but also authenticates with the webserver using the provided provided credentials (default: root:root) and confirms success.
+**Authentication validation:** The scanner confirms accuracy by not only checking to see if the web server supports basic auth, but also authenticates with the webserver using the provided credentials (default: root:root) and confirms success.
 Logic to handle edge cases (e.g. HTTP Authentication required, but Basic not supported) is also used to ensure accuracy.

 ## Installation
 ```